bootlin/snagboot/docs/fw_binaries.md

 ARCH=aarch32 ARM_ARCH_MAJOR=7 AARCH32_SP=sp_min PLAT=stm32mp1 DTB_FILE_NAME=<your device tree>.dtb BL33_CFG=/path/to/u-boot.dtb BL33=/path/to/u-boot-nodtb.bin STM32MP_USB_PROGRAMMER=1
 ```

-This will generate tf-a-<your device tree>.stm32 which you can pass as tf-a,
+This will generate tf-a-<your device tree>.stm32 and fip.bin, which you can
-and fip.bin which you can pass as u-boot.
+pass to snagrecover.

 ## For Microchip SAMA5 devices

 [example](../src/snagrecover/templates/sama5-sama5d2xplained.yaml)

-**lowlevel:** SAM-BA ISP applet used to initialize the clock tree.
+**lowlevel:** SAM-BA applet used to initialize the clock tree.
 You can
-obtain SAM-BA ISP applets by downloading the source code for SAM-BA ISP from
+obtain SAM-BA applets by downloading the source code for SAM-BA ISP from
 Microchip’s website.
 In the downloaded folder, go to qml/SAMBA/Device/[board
 model]/applets.
 If the binaries aren’t there, check that your board is
 supported by the recovery tool.

 configuration:
- * path: this binary can be obtained from the SAM-BA ISP sources e.g.
+ * path: the binary can be obtained from the SAM-BA ISP sources e.g.
  	applet-lowlevel\_sama5d3-generic\_sram.bin
  * console\_instance: board-specific
  * console\_ioset: board-specific